 Running late to file your Federal taxes?
 We’ve got you covered.
 Here’s everything you need to know about filing for a tax extension for your Federal taxes.

 Traditionally, Federal tax returns are due on April 15 or the first business day after.
 However, life doesn’t always go according to plan.
 That’s why the IRS grants you an automatic six month extension to file your taxes each year.How do you know if filing an extension for your federal taxes is right for you?

 For sole proprietors filing for a tax extension, this process is pretty simple.
 You’ll need about 30 minutes and a form called the IRS Form 4868.
 Fill it out.
 When you’re done, choose the best method to go about filing.
 We’ve listed the 3 available options with additional details below.
 Before you file your extension for time, know that filing an extension to your taxes (the paperwork) is not an extension to pay your taxes (the money you owe the IRS).
 Even if you do receive an extension, you’re still required to pay your estimated taxes by the original due date.
 If you don’t pay on time, you’ll face a late payment penalty.

 You can get an extension by paying all or part of your estimated income tax due, just indicate that your payment is for an extension.
 You can us Direct Pay, Electronic Federal Tax Payment System or a credit or debit card.
 Once you’re done, you’ll receive a confirmation code.
 Also, make sure you file your extension by Oct.
 15.

 Wallets in the car?
 No problem.
 Tax filers can use Free File to electronically request an automatic tax-filing extension.

-For all corporations and partnerships, the process looks pretty much the same, however, you’ll need a different form (IRS Form 4868) to file an extension.
+For all businesses, including corporations, S corporations, and multiple-member LLC businesses filing as partnership), corporations, or S corporations the process looks pretty much the same, however, you’ll need a different form to file an extension Form 7004.